 1. Limit total fat intake to less than 25 to 35 percent of your total calories each day.
 For breakfast, consider a bowl of low-fat, heart-healthy oatmeal.
 This cereal contains soluble fiber, which can help reduce low-density lipoprotein (LDL), or “bad,” cholesterol.
 Try Bob’s Red Mill Gluten-Free Rolled Oats.

 2. Limit saturated fat intake to less than 7 percent of total daily calories.
 This guideline can be particularly tricky when it comes to condiments such as salad dressing and mayonnaise.
 However, Walden Farms makes fat-free salad dressings, such as Walden Farms Calorie Free Blue Cheese and fat-free mayonnaise, such as Walden Farms Honey Mustard Mayonnaise.

 3. Limit trans fat intake to less than 1 percent of total daily calories.
 When it comes to this guideline, beware of crackers and cookies.
-We’re crackers about Suzie’s Agave Sweetened Spelt Puffed Cakes.
+We’re crackers about Suzie’s Agave Sweetened Kamut Puffed Cakes.
 They’re low in calories, big in munch-ability!
 As for cookies, you can’t miss with Miss Meringue Meringue Fat-Free, Gluten-Free, Vanilla Cookies.
 They’re just sweet enough and melt on your tongue for a sensation you’ll love.